seanstrom/Essays/importance-of-values.md

 prepend = (s) -> (f) -> "#{s}#{f}"
 ```

 Now we have created the functions `append` and `prepend`, that both take in a string and then file data.
-Let's try to use these with `readFile`
+Let's try to use these with `readFile`.

 ```coffeescript
 file = readFile './file', (err, data) ->